matrix-org/matrix-rich-text-editor/README.md

 # WYSIWYG-rust

-Model code and bindings to power a WYSIWYG editor for Matrix.
+Experiments with a WYSIWYG editor for Matrix, for possible inclusion in Element clients.

 ## Building the code